O p e r a t i o n CHARLIE BRAVO

 Offensive Material Disclaimer

-Some OCB facilities discuss words or language that are considered profane, vulgar, or offensive by some visitors.
+Within our facility there will be words or language that are considered profane, vulgar, or offensive by some visitors.
 Visitors may see offensive materials that are upsetting, insulting, disturbing, obscene, and offensive.

 Veterans and staff may share many different written representations, images, and videos, some of which are considered objectionable or offensive by some visitors.
 For example, books in our library or drawings on our walls may contain graphic depictions of violence, human anatomy, or sexual acts.

-Our Veterans and staff participate in organic frank discussions of controversial topics a large portion of their time visiting our facilities.
+Our Veterans and staff participate in organic frank discussions of controversial topics a large portion of their time visiting our facility.
 Some subjects and sensitive topics that are discussed have criminal applications in some jurisdictions.
 Others contain information on dangerous or otherwise risky activities.

 OCB facilities may contain triggers for people with post-traumatic stress disorder.
 This is not the intention at all in an OCB facility, but loud noises are going to happen in the workshops.
 Veterans and visitors alike must prepare for these surroundings that may stimulate any of your senses in a negative way.

-OCB may contain images and videos which can trigger epileptic seizures and other medical conditions.
+Our facility may contain images and videos which can trigger epileptic seizures and other medical conditions.

 There may be medical, legal, or other information that is normally also the subject of professional opinions; OCB is not currently a substitute for seeking the help of a professional.
 Please note: OCB does not give legal advice or medical advice.
+This is mentorship at it’s fullest in a near peered environment.

 OCB's current policy is to include such content, provided it breaches neither any of OCB existing policies, nor the laws of the United States, where OCB is hosted.
 See a list of controversial issues for some examples of articles that may contain such content.
 None of these articles contain warnings.
 Categories of some controversial issues: mental health, politics and economics, history, religion, science, biology, and health, sex, sexuality, and gender identity, entertainment, environment, law and order, languages, philosophy, psychiatry, technology, media and culture, people, and or sports.